What is a banjo

 Aesthetically, there are several details that stand out, such as the mother-of-pearl heart inlays and an inlay on the headstock.
 In addition, the tuning pegs are Harley Benton's Deluxe series and feature 22 frets and 24 tensioning screws for tuning that will make the process easier, while adding the strength that is sacrificed with chrome shells.

 The scale is 66.5 cm and the capo width is 4.3 cm.
 This makes the touch hard and the chords will not be easy for beginner musicians.
-However, it is a banjo for semi-professionals who want an inexpensive instrument with good quality and sound capabilities.
+However, this is a banjo for semi-professionals who want an inexpensive instrument with good quality and sound capabilities.

 Finally, it has a graphite capo that causes a more natural vibration on the strings.
 While the saddle is a combination of maple and grenadilla (Pinus radiata), along with a gloss finish throughout the instrument.